 Sam has spent time with organizations such as International Justice Mission, the American Diabetes Association and the Clinton Global Initiative, lobbying Congress to change laws as it relates to justice related issues both inside and outside of the USA.
 He hosts The Home Team Podcast and is a frequent guest on ESPN.

 As a public speaker, he enjoys opportunities to encourage and inspire others to fulfill their calling by following Christ and serving others.
 He speaks at churches, concerts, colleges and companies all around the world.

-Sam’s first book, Let the World See You: How to Be Real in a World Full of Fakes, was released in October 2020.
-In it he shares lessons from his own life as well as stories from others to reveal how you can overcome your fears and discover your true selves.
+In his first book, Let the World See You: How to Be Real in a World Full of Fakes, Sam shares lessons from his own life as well as stories from others to reveal how you can overcome your fears and discover your true selves.